James Vincent McMorrow - MCD.ie

 @SomebodysChild1 is set to play his next highly anticipated Dublin show at @ButtonFactory20 on 26th November 2021

-𝗚𝗜𝗚 𝗡𝗘𝗪𝗦 ⚡️ Emerging Irish indie-pop act @thisisFranki is set to play Upstairs at @WhelansLive on 28th October 2021
+𝗢𝗡 𝗦𝗔𝗟𝗘 𝗡𝗢𝗪 💥 Emerging Irish pop act @thisisFranki plays Upstairs at @WhelansLive on 28th October 🇮🇪

 Youtube